 "Net Exposure" shall have the meaning attributed to it in Paragraph 3(a).

-“Notification Time” means 11:00, New York time, on any Calculation Date or any different time specified in the Paragraph 10 Cover Sheet.
+“Notification Time” means 11:00, New York time, on any Calculation Date or any different time specified in the Paragraph 10 Cover Sheet for a demand of Performance Assurance or Interest Invoice

+“Notification Time for Dispute” means 2:00, New York time, on the same day that a notice was received.

 "Obligations" shall have the meaning attributed to it in Paragraph 2.

-"Performance Assurance" means all Eligible Collateral, all other property acceptable to the Party to which it is Transferred, and all proceeds thereof, that has been Transferred to or received by a Party hereunder and not subsequently Transferred to the other Party pursuant to Paragraph 5 or otherwise received by the other Party.
-Any Interest Amount or portion thereof not Transferred pursuant to Paragraph 6(a)(iv) and any Cash received and held by a Party after drawing on any Letter of Credit will constitute Performance Assurance in the form of Cash.
+"Performance Assurance" means all Eligible Collateral, all other property acceptable to the Party to which it is Transferred, and all proceeds thereof, that has been Transferred to or received by a Party hereunder and not subsequently Transferred to the other Party pursuant to Paragraph 5 or otherwise received by the other Party. .
 Any guaranty agreement executed by a Guarantor of a Party shall not constitute Performance Assurance hereunder.

 “Pledging Party” shall have the meaning attributed to it in Paragraph 3(b).